tek/uracil/README.md

 Repeatedly calling this function cycles through the yank history, each time calling `undo` and pasting the next entry.
 A floating window containing the yank history is displayed at the cursor.

+After the time configured by [`g:uracil_paste_timeout`](#g-uracil-paste-timeout) has passed, the window is hidden and the currently pasted entry is reset, so that a subsequent paste starts from the top.

 [Neovim]: https://github.com/neovim/neovim
 [Haskell]: https://www.haskell.org